m3g/PDBTools.jl/docs/src/selections.md

 ([3, 4], ["HT2", "HT3"])
 ```

+Note that in the above examples we use `name HT2 HT3` which is not currently supported by the
+internal PDBTools `select` function, which would require `name HT2 or name HT3`.

 Here, the output will contain two lists, one of atom indices (one-based) and atom names.
 The indices correspond to sequential indices in the input, *not* the indices written in the PDB file, for example.